alisw/AliPhysics/MUON/READMErec.txt

 \section rec_s4 How to tune the muon reconstruction

 Several options and adjustable parameters allow to tune the entire reconstruction.
+They are stored in the OCDB in the directory MUON/Calib/RecoParam.
-These can be changed by adding the following lines in the reconstruction macro (runReconstruction.C):
+However, it is possible to customize the parameters by adding the following lines in the reconstruction macro (runReconstruction.C):
 \verbatim
   AliMUONRecoParam *muonRecoParam = AliMUONRecoParam::Get...Param();
   muonRecoParam->Use...();
   muonRecoParam->Set...();
   ...
-  AliRecoParam::Instance()->RegisterRecoParam(muonRecoParam);
+  MuonRec->SetRecoParam("MUON",muonRecoParam);
 \endverbatim

 Three sets of default parameters are available: